 To learn to grow your own herbs for spring and summer cookies, check out our offer below.
 The book, Herbs in the Bathtub, will teach you what you need to know to grow popular herbs in any container and any space – you don’t even need a garden!

 Herbal Flower Cookies

-Once spring comes and summer settles in, though, the kids and I want a cookie that’s a little lighter and zesty.
+Once spring comes and summer settles in the kids and I want a cookie that’s a light and zesty.
 There are so many herbal flowers and leaves that can be used in baking that a quick study of wildcrafting will yield an abundant harvest.

 For just a few ideas:

 - Use our instructions here to make Herbal Flower and Rose Syrup that you’ll need for the low carb macaroon recipe below

 - Lavender for sweet and savory recipes from Homespun Seasonal Living

 For wellness flowers you can trust Echinacea to make an oil and salve with Nerdy Farm Wife

 Our house isn’t a Keto one but we do prefer low carb treats so that we can eat them and not feel yucky afterwards.
 A favorite low carb cookie is the humble macaroon.
 You have to like coconut, which not everyone does.
 You also have to not be allergic to coconut, which, sadly, a few people are.
 If you have yet to eat a macaroon, you’re in for a lovely treat.